 First things first, when you visit this wonderful town come and enjoy a relaxed stroll along the Puerto Vallarta Malecon in the historic downtown area.
 It's a must-visit location that's lovely both day and night, plus it is also where most of the daytime and nighttime action takes place.

 You may ask yourself (with good reason) what a "Malecon" is.
 It is what people normally call a defensive pier wall, but in Mexico, it is the name you give a road or pathway that follows along the edge of the sea, something that in other countries is called "Costanera", a seaboard road.

 Malecón details & facts:

 - The north end starts off at Hotel Rosita (by The Millennia Statue) and ends by the Amphitheater (Aquiles Serdán Plaza) beside the Plaza de Armas (Main City Square).

 - Attractions and sightseeing: statues, the local inhabitants, stores, street, sea-side artists and the panorama: sea, waves, watch the sunset.
 Check out the restaurants, bars and much more.

 - More or less 11 small blocks (750m/2350ft) in the downtown area by the edge of the sea.

-- More than 80% of it is pedestrians-only and bikes.
+- More than 80% is pedestrian-only and has a delimited bike path.

 - Enjoy the Voladores de Papantla (regular shows during the day).

 - After 10-11 PM it is also the heart of the local nightlife.

 - The first part, from the Los Arcos Amphitheater to the Customs Office (that no longer exists, by the lighthouse on Galeana, right on the curve) was built in 1936.

 - Initially known as "Paseo de la Revolución" then as "Paseo Díaz Ordaz" and now just called "El Malecón".